cenkersisman/CEYD-A/README.md

 # CEYD-A

 # What is CEYD?
-CEYD language (Cenker.com Artificial Intelligence Language), is a scripting language which enables voice driven chat robot assistant to understand commands (questions) and answers them accordingly (answers)
-Users can write and develop this script language so that they can use the compiled script in various platform afterwards.
+CEYD language (Cenker.com Artificial Intelligence Language), is a scripting language which enables voice-driven chat robot assistant to understand commands (questions) and answers them accordingly (response) Users can write and develop this scripting language so that they can use the compiled script in various platform afterwards.

-CEYD language functions are written inside pure text formatted answers and these functions determine how robot should respond to the question.
-CEYD functions are not required to be included in the answer.
+CEYD language functions are written inside pure text formatted answers and these functions determine how a robot or chatbot should respond to the question.
+Writing CEYD functions inside answers is not required.
 They are used for functionality and productivity of the answer.

 # What is CEYD-A
 CEYD-A is the official assistant of CEYD language.
-It is currently supported in Android platform and can be downloaded from Google Play Store.
-It has more than <b>2.2 million users in Turkey</b> and will spread worldwide soon
+It is currently supported in the Android platform and can be downloaded from Google Play Store.
+It has more than 4 million users in Turkey and will spread worldwide soon

+English version of CEYD-A is also available and can be downloaded from https://play.google.com/store/apps/details?id=com.cenker.ceydasistan.app.en&hl=en_US

 # For Developers
 ## Webservice API
 As of August 2017, CEYD-A contains more than <b>300.000 commands</b> created by <b>200.000 developers</b>.
 These developers generally create commands orally using CEYD-A application.
 Commands can also be created in written form for more complicated usage.
 You may assume CEYD-A as a voice enabled semantic search engine which answers your questions.
 So the use of this API, is to get the answer of your question.
 ### Sample usage of this API
-You can set the following POST parameters as
+API URL is at https://beta.ceyd-a.com/jsonengine.jsp You can set the following POST parameters as

 ```